catsAndSolenoids/yldCat/source/_posts/build.md

   </li>
   <li>
     <!-- instruction 14-->
-    insert the laser in the wooden bit
+    insert the laser (the dark grey cylinder in the pict in the wooden bit
   </li>
   <li>
     <!-- instruction 15-->